Good Character & Citizenship

 An outgrowth of the popular SMART Moves program, SMART Girls is a health, fitness, prevention/education and self-esteem enhancement program for girls ages 8-17.
 The program focuses on issues specific to female Club members and is designed to encourage healthy attitudes and lifestyles that will enable those members to develop to their full potential.
 From interactive role playing to more tailored mentoring, girls are given the opportunity to explore personal and societal values as they build skills for eating right, staying fit, getting good health care and developing positive relationships.
-The current version of SMART Girls was funded by the David and Lucile Packard Foundation.

 Passport to Manhood

-This program promotes and teaches responsibility and reinforces positive behavior in male Club members ages 11-14.
-Passport to Manhood consists of 14 small-group sessions, each of which concentrates on a specific aspect of manhood through highly interactive activities.
+This program promotes and teaches responsibility and reinforces positive behavior in male Club members ages 8-17.
+Passport to Manhood consists of small-group sessions, each of which concentrates on a specific aspect of manhood through highly interactive activities.
 Each participant is issued his own “Passport” to underscore the notion that he is on a personal journey of maturation and personal growth.
 The curriculum is an excellent complement to SMART Girls.

 Street SMART counteracts the negative lures of gangs, violence and “street” influences on young adolescents ages 11-13.
 While building awareness and resistance skills, participants develop the confidence and knowledge to make intelligent choices.
 Street SMART’s three modules teach young people how gangs work and how to resist being recruited, how to recognize and resolve conflicts peacefully and how to become positive peer helpers.
 Participants reinforce what they have learned and share it with others by organizing community events that promote the positive messages of Street SMART.
-The Street SMART program is sponsored by THE ALLSTATE FOUNDATION.

 Triple Play Plus